miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 Signature: 5tdpsx64mVcSHBK8vMbBzFDHnEZB6GUmVpqSXXE5hezMAzPYwZbJCBtAHakDAiuWNcrMongGrmwDaeywhVz4i8pi
 ```

-In order to maximize censorship resistance, we want to distribute our SOL to as
+In order to maximize censorship resistance, we want to distribute our MLN to as
 many validators as possible, so let's add a few more.

 ```console